microsoftgraph/dataconnect-solutions/CONTRIBUTING.md

-# Contribute to Microsoft Graph data connect
+# Contribute to Microsoft Graph Data Connect

-Thank you for your interest in Microsoft Graph data connect!
+Thank you for your interest in Microsoft Graph Data Connect!

 - [Ways to contribute](#ways-to-contribute)
 - [Before we can accept your pull request](#before-we-can-accept-your-pull-request)